Plexical/sugar-fetch/README.md

 will need to put it behind a transpiling pipeline like [Babel](https://babeljs.io/).
-It can be loaded in Node.js, but at the time of writing (2016-05-09) you will need the `--harmony_destructuring` flag (see an example how the the test suite is invoked, [here](package.json)).
+It can be loaded in Node.js, but at the time of writing (2016-05-09) you will need the `--harmony_destructuring` flag (see an example how the test suite is invoked, [here](package.json)).

 The object `sfApi` has three important methods:

 ### .get()

-The `.get()` method takes an URL and an object describing the desired URL parameters (as encoded by [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)).
+The `.get()` method takes a URL and an object describing the desired URL parameters (as encoded by [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)).